secbyarafai/Cybersecurity-Portfolio/Projects/Network-Monitoring/README.md

 # Intrusion Detection Lab (Snort + Ubuntu + Metasploitable + Kali) 🔍

 ## Overview
-A small IDS lab built using Ubuntu (running Snort), two Metasploitable machines on an internal network, and Kali Linux as an external attacker system.
+A small IDS lab built using Ubuntu (running Snort), Metasploitable 2 machines on an internal network, and Kali Linux as an external attacker system.
 The goal is to detect network traffic (ICMP, port scans, etc.) using Snort rules and analyze alerts.

 ## Blog Write-up